kpetersen/kpetersen.github.io/eats/sides/_posts/2011-12-1-brussels-sprouts.markdown

 1. Heat up 3 Tbsp olive oil in a saute pan that has a lid (medium heat).
 1. Place the sprouts cut-side down in the heated oil, season with salt and pepper, and drizzle a bit more olive oil over the sprouts.
 1. Cover the sprouts and let them cook for about three minutes.
-1. Open the lid, sprinkle some water on the sprouts, return the cover, and cook for another three minutes.
+1. Remove the cover, sprinkle some water on the sprouts, return the cover, and cook for another three minutes.
-1. Remove the lid and stir the sprouts with a spatula.
+1. Remove the cover and stir the sprouts with a spatula.
 You want them to be caramelized (turning brown on the parts that were facing down).
-Cook, stirring, until the sprouts are fork-tender.
+Cook uncovered, stirring, until the sprouts are fork-tender.
 1. Empty sprouts into a bowl and squeeze the lemon juice over them.
-Stir so they are evenly coated and serve hot!
+1. Stir so they are evenly coated and serve hot!